My History with Anger and How I Decided to Let Go of It, Part 2: The Damaging Effects of Anger

 It didn’t hit me how damaging anger could be until I saw it on someone else.

 The anger was entirely in her court, for I did not feel angry at all.
 All I felt was sadness.
-All I wanted to do was to reach out to the dear friend whom I had known in the past two years, if she even still existed in that consciousness, and reconnect with her.
+All I wanted to do was to reach out to the friend whom I had known in the past two years, if she even existed in that consciousness, and reconnect with her.
 All I wanted to do was to restore the friendship which seemed to be breaking further and further with each passing second.

 When it became evident that she had become totally consumed by her anger and there was nothing I could do to salvage the situation, I decided to stop trying.
 I sent a final message in peace (which received another mono-syllabic, terse response), and drew the line in my communication.